Skip to main content

 GitOps: ArgoCD + FluxCD, Better Together

 Why we use two GitOps tools on every managed Kubernetes cluster - FluxCD for platform operations and ArgoCD for customer workloads.
-The separation of concerns that makes both sides happy.
+How FluxCD's native Helm Releases, post-renderers, and Kustomization model give us the day 2 operations we need at scale.

 Jan FuhrerBy Jan Fuhrer

 "ArgoCD or FluxCD?" is one of the most common questions we get from customers evaluating our managed Kubernetes platform.
-Our answer tends to surprise people: we use both.
+Our answer: we use both.
 On every cluster.

 Our architecture: FluxCD for platform, ArgoCD for customers